9 Things to do During a Weekend in Dallas-Fort Worth

 Southfork Ranch was made famous on the TV show ‘Dallas’.
 It was one of the longest-running series in TV history and people around the world tuned in to see what the Ewings were up to.

-My mom was at a high school football game when the announcer came over the speaker and told everyone who shot J.R. since the game’s attendees were missing that shocking episode.
+Apparently, my small hometown was seriously invested in this series.
+My mom recalled a high school football game where the announcer came over the speaker and told everyone who shot J.R. since the game’s attendees were missing that shocking episode.
 (Life before DVR and Netflix was wild!)

 We arrived at South Fork Ranch at 9:30 in the morning and joined the first tour at 10:00.

 The tour guide was phenomenal.
-You could tell she was a super fan and was full of all kinds of interesting information.
+You could tell she was a super fan and was full of all kinds of interesting information, such as:

-• Did you know that the family that owned the ranch lived in the house during the filming?
-They would only let production film outside in the summer months.
-The indoor scenes were filmed on a set in Hollywood.
+• The family that owned the ranch lived in the house during the filming.
+They only let production film outside during the summer.
+All of the indoor scenes were filmed on a set in Hollywood.

-• Or did you know that the Ewing’s pool is just a regular-sized backyard pool and not Olympic-sized like it’s portrayed in the show?
+• The Ewing’s pool is a regular backyard pool and not an Olympic-sized pool like it’s portrayed in the show.
 They used giant mirrors to make it look bigger and had to add ice to the pool because of how hot it made the water.

-• Or that the actor that played J.R collapsed during the scene in which he ‘died’ on the show and was unable to recover?
+• The actor who played J.R. collapsed during the scene in which he ‘died’ on the show and was unable to recover.
 He was suffering from liver cancer and died (in real life) from complications not long after filming that scene.

 The kids didn’t love the tour, but they didn’t hate it either.
 So, don’t fret if you have kids that have to tag along, it’s not too bad for them.